5 Types of Belly Fat and What Causes Them

 Lower Belly Fat

-The cause of fatty deposits in the lower abdomen is a sedentary lifestyle, digestive problems, unhealthy diet.
+The cause of fatty deposits in the lower abdomen is a sedentary lifestyle, digestive problems, and an unhealthy diet.
 Extra attention should be drawn to alcohol.
 It is a fat bomb for your belly.

-You might have heard of “beer belly”, not only alcohol contains too many calories and carbs, it increases appetite and the liver switches from burning fats to burning alcohol instead, which accelerates fat storage in the belly region.
+You might have heard of “beer belly.”
+Not only does alcohol contain too many calories and carbs, but it also increases appetite, and the liver switches from burning fats to burning alcohol instead, which accelerates fat storage in the belly region.

 Tips:

-• First, review your diet and remove soda, alcohol, sugar and refined flour products.
-Eat more vegetables and fruits.
+• First, review your diet and eliminate soda, alcohol, sugar, and refined flour products.
+Then, eat more vegetables and fruits.

 • Avoid alcohol at all costs.